-During exercise, the BCAA are heavily involved in energy production and the more intense the exercise, the more they are metabolized for energy both during and after the workout.
+During exercise, the BCAAs are heavily involved in energy production, and the more intense the exercise, the more they are metabolized for energy both during and after the workout.

 However, the demand for branched chained amino acids really jumps up a notch or two when athletes start to follow calorie-restricted diets.

-The BCAA appear to regulate the use of glucose by muscle through stimulation of glucose recycling – this is achieved via the glucose-alanine cycle (Layman et al., 2006).
-Not only does this produce a protein sparing effect, it provides a stable glucose environment with low insulin responses during energy-restricted periods (Layman et al., 2006).
+The BCAAs appear to regulate the use of glucose by muscle through stimulation of glucose recycling – this is achieved via the glucose-alanine cycle (Layman et al., 2006).
+Not only does this produce a protein-sparing effect, but it also provides a stable glucose environment with low insulin responses during energy-restricted periods (Layman et al., 2006).
 This is a highly desirable bio-environment required for simultaneous muscle gains and fat metabolism.

-In fact, BCAA promote such a powerful, positive impact on blood glucose metabolism they have become an important part of therapy for conditions such as obesity, type-2 diabetes and Metabolic Syndrome X (Layman 2006, Rennie 2005).
+In fact, BCAAs promote such a powerful, positive impact on blood glucose metabolism they have become an important part of therapy for conditions such as obesity, type-2 diabetes, and Metabolic Syndrome X (Layman 2006, Rennie 2005).

 Supplementation Gets Results

 It’s interesting to note that the BCAA are the only amino acids not degraded in the liver.
 All other amino acids undergo gut and liver metabolism before entering the bloodstream.
-The BCAA circumvent this entire process.
-This means that supplementation with BCAA directly increases blood levels of these critical muscle-building amino acids and it does so rapidly.
+The BCAAs circumvent this entire process.
+This means that supplementation with BCAAs directly increases blood levels of these critical muscle-building amino acids and it does so rapidly.

-Therefore the consumption of BCAA before, during and after workouts will increase uptake into muscle tissue (Curi 2005).
+Therefore the consumption of BCAAs before, during, and after workouts will increase uptake into muscle tissue (Curi 2005).
 This will give you the following benefits:

 • Lower lactic acid levels during intense exercise and improved work capacity (Anthony et al 2002).